mwood77/pf2opn/README.md

 # pf2open

-A simple pfsense to opnsense confing mapper.
+A simple pfsense to opnsense config mapper.

 ## Development